wurmlab/genomicscourse/2020/practicals/population_genetics/map_call.md

 └── WHATIDID.txt
 ```

-For the first step of the pipeline, symlink the file `/shared/data/popgen/reference.fa` and the directory `/shared/data/popgen/reads` to `~/2020-10-xx-mapping/input/`.
+For the first step of the pipeline, symlink the reference genome `/shared/data/popgen/reference.fa` and the directory containing the reads `/shared/data/popgen/reads` to `~/2020-10-xx-mapping/input/`.

 Check how many scaffolds there are in the reference genome: